 Section 5.111 to 5.116 addresses requirements for Gamble which may apply to all game types.
 Again this section primarily includes a definition of the information that must be available to the player by way of the artwork for Gamble (or similar features).
 In some cases, specific requirements are given.

+Messages in black are required to be used where they reflect the mathematical treatise of the game.
+Other wording will be acceptable as long as the intent is clear and the meaning is unambiguously retained.
 Prescriptive messages listed in ‘RED italics’ must be used verbatim.
 For other stated messages in ‘black’, other wording will be acceptable as long as the intent is clear and the meaning is unambiguously retained.

 Wording in bold font appears in clauses throughout this section.
 If the mathematical treatise of the game indicates behaviour as described by the relevant clauses, the wording in bold font must be included in the artwork.
 Where there is more than one option, a list is provided.